Standard reply for Allen Carr inquiries

 Video discusses how I originally got into the field of smoking prevention and cessation and links over to my website with pages set up describing my professional bio, personal story and links to articles that describe my work in the field over the past 43 years.

-Commentary from the Freedom from Nicotine string related Allen Carr references:
+Commentary from the Freedom from Nicotine string related to Allen Carr references:

 Discussing other books on smoking cessation at Freedom